anhaidgroup/cloudlabeler/README.md

   cat /etc/apache2/sites-available/000-default.conf
   ```

-  In this file, you should find a line like this: 'DocumentRoot /somepath'
+  In this file, you will find a line like this: 'DocumentRoot /somepath'
   The path after DocumentRoot (/somepath in the example) is your Apache Web Root.
 </details>